Technology and Innovation

 DRS uses Blender, Unity, Autodesk Meshmixer, and Autodesk Fusion 360 to build and modify 3D models for printing and use in virtual environments.

-DRS consults on a variety of open source data visualization software like Voyant and Gephi.
+DRS consults on a variety of open source data visualization software like Voyant, Gephi, Tableau, and Palladio.

-We use an Oculus Touch to experience virtual environments for research projects and instruction in the classroom.
+We use VR equipment like the HTC Vive Pro and Oculus Touch to investigate the use of virtual environments for research projects and instruction in the classroom.

-We use open source tools like QGIS and Google Maps to display GIS data.
+We use open source tools like QGIS and Google Maps to display and analyse geospatial data.

 DRS uses media software like HP5, FFmpeg, Vrecord, QC tools, and Kaltura to analyze and annotate audiovisual media in a variety of formats.